psahni/aws_saa_prep/neal_davis_course/Vpc/on_premise_networking.md

 Refer Diagram

 Each VPC has a virtual private gateway that connects to the Direct Connect gateway using a virtual private gateway association.
 The Direct Connect gateway uses a private virtual interface for the connection to the AWS Direct Connect location.
 There is an AWS Direct Connect connection from the location to the customer data center.

+### VPN connection between on premise and AWS
+- A VPN connection refers to the connection between your VPC and your own network.
+AWS supports Internet Protocol security (IPsec) VPN connections.

+By default, instances that you launch into a virtual private cloud (VPC) can't communicate with your own network.
+You can enable access to your network from your VPC by attaching a virtual private gateway to the VPC, creating a custom route table, updating your security group rules, and creating an AWS managed VPN connection.

+A customer gateway is a physical device or software application on your side of the VPN connection.

+To create a VPN connection, you must create a customer gateway resource in AWS, which provides information to AWS about your customer gateway device

+The following diagram (client_on_premise_aws_vpn) illustrates single VPN connections.
+The VPC has an attached virtual private gateway, and your remote network includes a customer gateway, which you must configure to enable the VPN connection.
+You set up the routing so that any traffic from the VPC bound for your network is routed to the virtual private gateway.